itsmicah722/ArchGuide/docs/dual_boot/installation.md

 ## Connecting to the Internet

 This guide **WILL** require an internet connection for downloading the essential base system packages and utils.
 Currently I don't have a guide for how to install Arch Linux without an internet connection.
-If you do not have an available network, go [here](https://wiki.archlinux.org/title/Offline_installation).
+If you do not have an available network to connect to, go [here](https://wiki.archlinux.org/title/Offline_installation).

 ### Connect to Ethernet